EstebanSP23/ecommerce-retention-analytics/README.md

 Distinct transactions:
 **25,061**

+---

 ## 4. Data Grain

-The primary grain of the dataset:
+The primary fact table is modeled at the **transaction line level**:

-> 1 row = 1 product line within a transaction
+> 1 row = 1 product SKU within a specific transaction

-A transaction may contain multiple line items.
+This ensures:
+- No revenue double-counting
+- Correct aggregation logic
+- Product-level flexibility
+- Clean order-level rollups

+A secondary fact table (`fact_orders`) aggregates to:

+> 1 row = 1 transaction_id

+---

+## 5. Invoice Value Logic

+Invoice Value is computed at line level inside the mart layer:

+Invoice Value = ((Quantity × Avg_Price) × (1 - Discount_pct) × (1 + GST)) + Delivery_Charges

+Business rules enforced:

+- Discounts apply only when coupon_status indicates usage.
+- GST is applied at the product category level.
+- Null handling ensures deterministic revenue calculation.

-This distinction is critical to prevent revenue double-counting.
+This logic is centralized in SQL to prevent duplication in the BI layer.

+---

+## 6. Data Quality Handling

+During modeling, it was identified that some `transaction_id` values mapped to multiple `customer_id`s in the source dataset.

+To preserve the intended order-level grain:

+- A deterministic customer assignment rule was applied (`MIN(customer_id)`).
+- A flag (`is_customer_id_conflicted`) was added to identify affected transactions.
+- Revenue totals were reconciled to ensure integrity.

+This approach maintains model consistency while preserving auditability.

+---

-## 5. Key Business Metrics (Planned)
+## 7. Key Business Metrics

 - Revenue (Invoice Value)
 - Repeat Purchase Rate